czgaotian/learning-languages/interview/qa/behaviorQuestion.md

 ## about gap year

-- Last year, I exercised my English skill
+- Last year, I exercised my English skill, and take the IELTS exam.
 - Learning some Deutsch.
 - preparing documents for visa application
 - Went to \*\*\* for a trip in the middle of the year.
-- After that, I mainly focused on learning new skills in Angular and Solidity
+- After that, I mainly focused on update my skill set, I learning new skills in Angular and Solidity.
-- Also built a blog system with next.js and notion.
+- Also built a blog system with next.js.
+- Development a bg emulator by typescript, running on browser.

 ## What do you consider your strengths and weaknesses?